-Another day, and another Australian business suffered a data breach.
+Another day, and another Australian business has suffered a data breach.
 The Latitude hack has once again put the spotlight on the importance of cyber security for businesses.

 The recent attack also highlights the prominence of cybercrime in Australia.

 With almost 8 million customers impacted and personal information stolen, the breach serves as a stark reminder; no organisation is immune to these threats.

 In this article, we’ll go into details of the breach and explore the lessons businesses can learn.
 We’ll also outline strategies you can use to prevent similar attacks from happening to your business.

 This is never good.

 Latitude Financial is a major Australian financial services company.
 They issue consumer loans and offer a buy now, pay later (BNPL) scheme used by major retailers.